baggepinnen/IterativeLearningControl2.jl/docs/src/index.md

 tab_algs # hide
 ```

+Each algorithm has an associated documentation page available from the menu on the left.
+The 🔶 used for [`HeuristicILC`](@ref) indicates that the learning filters may be optionally chosen in a model-based way, but heuristic choices are also possible.

 ## Terminology
 In this documentation, we will refer to the following signals and (discrete-time) transfer functions